 Always Buy Fresh Gas for Your Push Mower

 It’s best to purchase the amount of fuel you will consume within 30 days.
-Purchase your gasoline from larger well-known gas stations to ensure you are getting a good quality fuel that some smaller gas stations may not offer.
+Purchase your gasoline from larger well-known gas stations to ensure you are getting good quality fuel that some smaller gas stations may not offer.

 If you are unable to use gasoline that quickly, add a fuel additive to stabilize the gas.